WestGrid/ubcSummerSchool2018/wolfgang.md

 **Prerequisites**:

-**Background information**: The database services in WestGrid are now offered through high-performance database MySQL and Postgres servers on Cedar.
+**Background information**: The database services in WestGrid are now offered through high-performance database MySQL and Postgres servers on Cedar and Graham.
 Here is the [official documentation](https://docs.computecanada.ca/wiki/Database_servers).

 **Setup**: